anoopsarkar/compilers-class/hw3.md

     end_block: '}'

-But now `begin_block` and `end_block` can support actions such as creation of a new scope or removal of an old scope.
+But now `begin_block` and `end_block` can support actions such as creation of a new scope or removal of an old scope.[^1]

+[^1]: A more advanced version of the solution to this task is to do the scoping over the entire AST that is created by the parser.
+Implement the scoping by adding and removing new scopes in your symbol table by doing a top-down pass over the AST.
+This way of solving it is closer to the top-down code generation in Step 2 of this homework.

 Here is an example of what Step 1 should do.
 For input Decaf program: